dockerman2020/Guestbook/service-catalog/cloud-sql-mysql/README.md

 svcat get instance --namespace cloud-mysql service-account
 ```

-Once the service account is provisioned (its status is `Ready`), create
+Once the status is `Ready`, create a binding to make the service account
-a binding for the application.
-The act of creating the binding will make
-the service account credentials available in the `cloud-mysql` namespace
-as a secret:
+private key available in the `cloud-mysql` namespace as a secret:

 ```shell
 svcat bind --namespace cloud-mysql service-account